joshRpowell/dockerizing_rails/_assignments/assignment_03.md

 Go ahead an try them out!

 ## Cleaning up
+Now that we are donw, it is time to clean up a little bit.

 If you care about any of the containers on your system, delete just the ones you don't need using `docker container ls -a` and `docker container rm`.

-After you are done, it is time to clean up a little bit.
 If you never used Docker before or don't care about any of the containers on your system, you can run:

 ```
 docker container prune
 ```

-**!!Attention!!** This will delete all stopped containers on your system.
+*__!!Attention!!__* This will delete all stopped containers on your system.

 [Back to the overview](../README.md#assignments)